isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/publish-content-fragment.md

         <details>
         <summary> On-premise  Software</summary>

-        Learn more about how to [create a mapping between a topic and a content fragment](../install-guide/conf-content-fragment-mapping.md) in On-premise Installation and configuration Guide.
+        Learn more about how to [create a mapping between a topic and a content fragment](../install-guide/conf-content-fragment-mapping.md) in the On-premise Installation and Configuration Guide.

         </details>
     * Select the **Overwrite** checkbox if your content fragment already exists and you wish to overwrite it.
 AEM Guides displays an error if you don’t select the checkbox and your content fragment already exists.